 The Hot Italian falls under McGovern's Pub Sandwiches section of the menu.
 I only know this because I looked on their website while writing this blog.
-When I'm in the place, I never even look at the menu - not since I first ordered this sandwich.
-The Hot Italian includes a spicy sausage patty (perfectly spicy for my tastes) with sauteed onions and green peppers, topped with melted mozzarella and zesty marinanra all on a grilled (grilled is important) hoagie bun.
+When I'm in the place, I never even look at the menu—at least not since I first ordered this sandwich.
+The Hot Italian includes a spicy sausage patty (perfectly spicy for my tastes) with sauteed onions and green peppers, topped with melted mozzarella and zesty marinara all on a grilled (grilled is important) hoagie bun.
 It is absolutely amazing.
 All of their pub sandwiches come with your choice of french fries, potato salad, creamy cole slaw, low-fat cottage cheese, small salad, chips or fresh fruit (when available).
-I've never waivered from the cole slaw as it is a refreshing balance to the spicy sandwich.
-One bite of this sandwich and it will become your lunch time staple at McGovern's.
+I've never strayed from the coleslaw as it is a refreshing balance to the spicy sandwich.
+One bite of this sandwich and it will become your lunchtime staple at McGovern's.

 BLT(O) | Aroma's Cafe | Whole $6.35 Half $5.15*

-Aroma's is a little known cafe in downtown located in The Lowry Building.
-I usually prefer a bit more meat to my sandwich as evidenced by the first three on this list but this BLT from Aroma's is amazing - and I don't even like tomatoes.
-Also, I technically get the BLTO as I love onions and think they really make this a great sandwich.
+Aroma's is a little-known downtown cafe located in The Lowry Building.
+I usually prefer a bit more meat to my sandwich, as evidenced by the first three on this list, but this BLT from Aroma's is amazing—and I don't even like tomatoes.
+Also, I technically get the BLTO as I love onions and think they make this sandwich even better.
 The bread, wheat or Italian, is made daily and always fresh.
 The tomatoes are thinly sliced and the bacon is always crisp and hot.
-The lettuce, (I'm not sure how to brag on lettuce) has always been crisp too.
-All of this is tied together with their magic mayo sauce for a mouth-watering BLTO sandwich that is light but filling.
+The lettuce (I'm not sure how to brag on lettuce) has always been crisp too.
+All of this is tied together with their magic mayo sauce for a mouth-watering BLTO sandwich that is light, but filling.
 Grab one next time you're on the run in downtown Saint Paul.

 Brisket Sammy | Revival Saint Paul | $12.00*

-Revival is brand new in Saint Paul in the old Cheeky Monkey location on Selby.
-I decided to check this place out and decided on the Brisket Sammy from an overall exciting menu.
+When I first went to check out Revival, I decided on the Brisket Sammy from an overall exciting menu.
 Two healthy slices of perfectly cooked brisket resting beneath a tangy mustard slaw, pork rinds and b+b's (that's slang for bread + butter pickles) all between two perfectly crispy slices of Texas Toast.
-In full disclosure, I haven't even eaten this entire sandwich yet as I was with co-workers and we decided to share three entrees - I almost reneged on the pact.
-The sandwich comes with one of their amazing side dishes - I went with their mac & cheese but their candied yams were delicious too.
-It is seriously a game changer and unlike any other sandwich I have eaten.
+In full disclosure, I haven't even eaten this entire sandwich yet as I was with co-workers and we decided to share three entrees—I almost reneged on the pact after my first bite.
+The sandwich comes with one of their amazing side dishes.
+I went with the mac & cheese, but the candied yams are delicious too.
+This baby is seriously a game-changer—unlike any other sandwich I have eaten.

 *price subject to change on all sandwiches without notice.